-The Mental Health Fringe Award is a new award, presented by the Mental Health Foundation, in recognition of the 2017 Edinburgh Fringe show that most successfully explores the subject of mental health.
+The Mental Health Fringe Award is presented by the Mental Health Foundation in recognition of the Edinburgh Fringe show that most compellingly addresses the subject of mental health.

-The purpose of the award is to encourage the creation of outstanding new work that explores subjects relating to mental health.
-The award has the support of the Scotsman newspaper, and the winner will be announced at the Scotsman Fringe Awards on Friday 25 August.
+The award encourages the creation of outstanding new work that explores subjects relating to mental health.
+The award is supported by the Tron Theatre's Mayfesto programme and the Scotsman newspaper, and the winner was announced at the Scotsman Fringe Awards at the end of August.

 The Sustainable Fringe Awards recognise innovative ideas that seek to tackle issues of climate change or environmental sustainability at the Edinburgh Festival Fringe, in design, content or execution.